 The first 60 credits, resulting in the AS Degree, are taken at BCC.
 To graduate from the AS Degree program, students must satisfy course requirements as well as college-wide requirements.
-Students who successfully complete the AS Degree in Biotechnology with a cumulative GPA of 2.0 and 2.75 in the sciences, will be accepted into the CCNY B.S. program.
+For admission to the CCNY BS program, students are advised to complete their AS degree in Biotechnology at BCC with a minimum of a 3.0 cumulative GPA in math and science.